 ENA OBLIGATIONS

-Preferred Exchange.
+ENA Acknowledgement.

-ENA agrees that it shall designate ChemConnect’s World Chemical Exchange (“WCE”) as its preferred internet-based third party exchange for purchases and sales ofspecialty chemicals andplastics, but specifically excluding any products that ENA buys and sells to support its own trading activities and any trading activity on ENA’s or its affiliates web sites.
-Notwithstanding the foregoing, nothing herein shall require ENA to conduct any transactions on WCE or preclude ENA from using, in its sole discretion, another internet-based third party exchange.
+ENA acknowledges ChemConnect’s World Chemical Exchange (“WCE”) as a leading internet-based third party exchange for purchases and sales of chemicals and plastics raw materials.
+Notwithstanding the foregoing, nothing herein shall require ENA to conduct any transactions on WCE or preclude ENA from using, in its sole discretion, any other internet-based third party exchange or any exchanges or web sites operated by ENA or any of its affiliates.

 Internal Promotion.
 ENA will promote ChemConnect and the use of ChemConnect’s WCE within its organization as ENA deems appropriate.
-In particular, ENA will ensure that the ChemConnect logo, which shall contain a hot link (the “WCE Channel”) to the WCE, is placed on the “desktop” of appropriate personnel to be designated by ENA.
+In particular, ENA will introduce ChemConnect to appropriate ENA staff, provide an internal administrative contact to interface with ChemConnect with respect to ENA’s usage of the WCE and ensure that the ChemConnect logo, which shall contain a hot link (the “WCE Channel”) to the WCE, is placed on the “desktop” of appropriate personnel to be designated by ENA.

 1.3 External Promotion.
-ENA will promote ChemConnect and the use of the WCE outside its organization as ENA deems appropriate, as follows: ENA will provide support and assistance to ChemConnect in its networking and relationship development efforts within the chemicals industry through endorsements to potential ChemConnect customers, suppliers, purchasers, chemicals-industry-related technology licensors or licensees, and potential lenders to or investors in ChemConnect that ENA deems appropriate.ChemConnect will provide marketing support and promotion of Charter Member on ChemConnect’s web site, including linksto Charter Member’s web site and feature advertising on such web site and support for designated products at a level to be mutually agreed, all at no cost to Charter Member.
+ENA will promote ChemConnect and the use of the WCE outside its organization as ENA deems appropriate as follows: ENA will from time to time provide support and assistance to ChemConnect in its networking and relationship development efforts within the chemicals industry through endorsements ENA deems appropriate to potential ChemConnect customers, suppliers, purchasers, chemicals-industry-related technology licensors or licensees, and potential lenders to or investors in ChemConnect that ENA deems appropriate.

 CHEMCONNECT OBLIGATIONS